Early Rickenbacker Days

 Key Rickenbacker guys in the beginning

-• Adolph Rickenbacker, swiss immigrant and electrical engineer
+• Adolph Rickenbacker, Swiss immigrant and electrical engineer

 • George Beauchamp, vaudeville performer and multi-instrumentalist and a founder of the National String Instrument Corporation (original builder of resonator guitars)